xmanu91/SlidesJS/README.md

 ```

-You can view the list of parameters in the documentation.
+You can view the list of parameters in the documentation (soon).

 And you can view exemples at [exemples](https://github.com/xmanu91/SlidesJS/tree/v1.0.2/exemples)